Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: Discussion

 We assume that the cases of the diseases present in an area jointly follow a multinomial model, conditioning on their total.
 It is more standard in the disease mapping literature to jointly model multiple disease counts with some form of a multivariate Poisson distribution \citep{jack_estimating_2019}.
 There are advantages to both approaches and we give a more detailed comparison of the two (without model fitting) in SM Section 1.2.
 If one is only interested in comparing the transmission of the diseases, like here, then a multinomial model eliminates many nuisance parameters and any shared space-time factors.
 A multivariate Poisson approach could estimate the overall effects of a covariate on transmission, not just the relative effects, and does not need to assume one of the diseases is always present.
-To the best of our knowledge, only \cite{pavani_bayesian_2022} and \cite{rotejanaprasert_spatiotemporal_2021} have considered zero-inflated spatio-temporal multivariate Poisson models.
+As mentioned in the introduction, only \cite{pavani_bayesian_2022} and \cite{rotejanaprasert_spatiotemporal_2021} have considered zero-inflated spatio-temporal multivariate Poisson models.
 Both relied on random effects to capture correlations in the data.
-However, these proposals have some important limitations, including not considering any space-time or space-time-disease interactions and not allowing the probability of disease presence to change over time.
-These modeling assumptions are inappropriate for our motivating example, and likely others, see Figure \ref{fig3:fig4} for instance.
+However, these proposals have some important limitations, including not allowing the probabilities of disease presence to change over time.
+These modeling assumptions are inappropriate for our motivating example and likely for others as well.
+For instance, Figure \ref{fig3:fig4} clearly shows the probabilities of disease presence changing over time.
 An approach based on random effects could become intractable as one would need to consider random effects correlated across three dimensions, space, time and disease, in both the count and zero-inflated components of the model.
 Our approach seems much more computationally feasible and could be easily extended to the multivariate Poisson case, see SM Section 1.2.
 We will focus on these extensions and comparisons with the multinomial model in future work.